 Mix the salad:

-Add all the ingredients in a food processor and blend until smooth.
+Add all the ingredients to a food processor and blend until smooth.

 Chill and Serve: